alexoms/lemonpepper/README.md

 ## Overview

 This application provides real-time audio transcription and analysis using Large Language Models (LLMs).
 It captures audio input, transcribes it, and processes the transcription through an LLM to generate intelligent responses.
 The system is designed for various use cases, including interview assistance, coding help, and general question-answering.
-Customizable prompt templates allow for testing multiple audio driven agent use cases such as co-piloting.
+Customizable prompt templates allow for testing multiple audio driven agent use cases such as co-piloting with an audio feed, direct multi-modal human voice interaction, etc.

 ## Features